nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “A DMZ implements **defense-in-depth** by isolating risky services.
 It’s essential in securing hybrid environments, especially where **web, DNS, and email servers** are exposed to the public.”

----

-Ready for **Q13: What Are the Different Types of Firewalls?**
-It builds directly from this topic and is another common interview question.

-Perfect!
-Here's your **deep-dive answer** for:

----

 ### ❓ **Q13.
 What Are the Different Types of Firewalls?**